alcesleo/OptimizeSiteExercise/README.md

 - ...run on the `mess.php` page, after a successful login.
 - ...run with caching disabled in the browser.
 - ...run in order, one listed change also includes all the previous.

-- ...marked by a release-tag.
+_Every reported change is marked by a release tag_

 There are two users with `username/password`: